crazydreamer/python-detect-language/README.md

-# python-detect-language
+# Python Language Detector
-Detects the language of the sentence.
+Detects the language of a sentence.